 The ice cream industry is experiencing a period of great creativity and innovation.
 The impact of the Coronavirus, the lockdowns and the restrictions to the hospitality industry have led many people to consume ice creams at home.
-In this regard, according to Mintel, 45 % of consumers see ice creams as their favourite indulgence, which further encourages manufacturers to build new bonds with these consumers.
+In this regard, according to Mintel, 45% of consumers see ice creams as their favourite indulgence, which further encourages manufacturers to build new bonds with these consumers.
+What are the latest ice cream trends?
 Where is innovation in this sector heading?
 How can new consumer profiles be attracted?
 Keep reading to find out.

 A recent article by Innova Market Insight states that flavour is still the main deciding factor among ice cream consumers, though other aspects are becoming increasingly important, such as new lactose-free low-sugar formulations, label transparency and the use of more ethical ingredients.